sirhc101/cal2al-datamigration/README.md

         #           Tab90000.DataMigrationBuffer.al
         #
 ```

+### How to get started?
+There are two ways to use this toolkit.
+First you can use the latest [Release](https://github.com/sirhc101/cal2al-datamigration/releases) from GitHub and just Install the app to your environment.
+Second you can clone the repository open it directly in Visual Studio Code and publish the app from there.

 ### How does it work?
 The functionality of the `C/SIDE to AL Migration Toolkit` is based on the classic Upgrade Toolkit from Microsoft.
 As starting point for the migration, all individual tables and/or new fields in standard tables should be available in Microsoft Dynamics NAV 2018 (or newer).